zeeshanshaheen569/coding-task-react/README.md

   - Location
   - Theme
 - Filter the donation items by their Status
-- Add a new Donation Item
+- Add a new donation item

-To create a Donation Item, pass the following properties:
+To create a donation item, pass the following properties:

 | Property | Description                                                   | Validation                                                                                   | Required on Create Request |
 | -------- | ------------------------------------------------------------- | -------------------------------------------------------------------------------------------- | -------------------------- |